Rockies vs. Twins Player Props Betting Odds

 Kepler Stats

-- Kepler has collected 112 hits with 22 doubles, two triples, 23 home runs and 45 walks.
-He has driven in 63 runs with one stolen base.
+- Kepler has recorded 113 hits with 22 doubles, two triples, 24 home runs and 45 walks.
+He has driven in 66 runs with one stolen base.

-- Kepler has hit safely in two straight games.
-In his last five games he is batting .389 with a double, a home run, four walks and three RBI.
+- Kepler will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .444 with a double, two home runs, three walks and six RBI.

 Kepler Recent Games